Written By: Stephen Lovely | Published: March 15, 2023

 |Platform||% of American adults who use|

 By packaging its video service with Prime membership, Amazon reaches two-thirds of the population and ranks as the #2 platform.
 Number three is Hulu – an early entrant that milked partnerships with several media mainstays to gain a market share of more than half the nation.

 Disney+ launched only four years ago but has since attracted more than 40 percent of the country with its collection that includes Star Wars, Marvel, National Geographic, and The Simpsons, alongside its classic family-friendly movies.
-On the strength of its pedigree and slate of buzzworthy shows, HBO Max rounds out the top five.
+On the strength of its pedigree and slate of buzzworthy shows, Max rounds out the top five.
 Peacock, Paramount+, And Apple TV+ are newer services that have already made a sizable splash.